seu-zwd/VoxelFSD/README.md

 # VoxelFSD
 ![“Fig. 1 pipeline of VoxxelFSD“](pic/model.jpg)

 This repository is the official code of the paper "VoxelFSD: voxel-based fully sparse detector for 3D object detection", VoxelFSD is a voxel-based fully sparse detector, the workflow is shown above, which has significant real-time performance on large-scale point clouds compared with the previous voxel-based methods.
-VoxelFSD-S get `77.67`map for car class on `KITTI`dataset, and VoxelFSD-T further reach `81.50`, which is competitive.
+Furthermore, VoxelFSD-S get `77.67`map for car class on `KITTI`dataset, and VoxelFSD-T further reach `81.50`, which is competitive.

 ## Results
 ||car@Easy|car@Mod.|car@Hard||